Agoric/documentation/main/glossary/README.md

 Zoe guarantees offer safety.
-When a user makes an [offer](#offer) and its payments are [escrowed](#escrow) with Zoe, Zoe guarantees that the user either gets what they said they wanted, or gets back what they originally offered and escrowed (i.e., a refund).
+When a user makes an [offer](#offer) and its payments are [escrowed](#escrow) with Zoe, Zoe guarantees that the user either gets what they said they wanted, or gets back what they originally offered and escrowed (a refund).
 One reason this is possible is if a [proposal](#proposal) doesn't match what the contract expects to do, it can immediately cause the [seat](#seat) to exit, getting back the amount it offered.

 ## Payment